The Girl Scout Bronze Award is the highest honor a Girl Scout Junior (grades 4 and 5) can achieve.

 • Work with your troop members on this award.

-• Complete the Final Report from GSCB’s Bronze Award Workbook (August 2014) when the project is completed.
+• Complete the Final Report from GSCB’s Bronze Award Workbook (Revised September 2014) when the project is completed.

 • Final Reports should be completed by individual girls based on their own experience throughout the project.